What is Gross Margin or Gross Profit Margin?

 Where GP = Net Sales + Closing Stock – Opening Stock – Cost of Goods Sold

-The calculation of the margin is very simple but some components are derived as a result of the management’s discretion particularly the opening stock and the closing stock.
-The base of the valuation of the stock is decided by the management only.
-Here is a chance of manipulation.
+The calculation for GP margin is straightforward, but some components are derived from the management’s discretion, mainly the opening and closing stocks.
+Management decides the base for the valuation of the stock.
+Here, there is a chance of manipulation.
 To show a higher GP margin, the management may overvalue the closing stock and undervalue the opening stock.
 This thing needs to be taken care of before calculating the gross margin.

 Uses of Gross Profit Margin

-The gross profit margin is an important ratio being utilized by most of the stakeholders of a business.
+The GP margin is an important ratio that most business stakeholders use.

 The lenders use it to sense the capability of the business to honor their EMIs on time.

-It looks at the gross margin to find out their efficiencies/inefficiencies so that they can improve upon the inefficient areas and capitalize on the efficient ones.
+The management looks at the gross margin to find their efficiencies and inefficiencies.
+Moreover, they improve the inefficient areas and capitalize on the efficient ones.

-The owners look for it to have an idea about the returns, they are going to receive on their capital.
+The owners look for it to have an idea about the returns they will receive on their capital.

 Interpretation of Gross Profit Ratios

 The gross profit margin, say 30%, states that 30% of net sales are available to pay off all the operating expenses, including selling and distribution, administration, financing, and taxes.
 The gross profit should be at least equal to all the operating expenses for a business to continue.
 Otherwise, there would be a net loss, and a loss-making business model cannot survive long in the market.

-The aim of management is to achieve gross profit margin as high as possible.
+Management aims to achieve a gross profit margin as high as possible.
 If the margin is high, the management is considered to be good and effective.
 Therefore, the management focuses on how to increase gross margin.
 However, in both situations, high or low GP margin calls for research and analysis of the ratio.
-Finding the reasons behind the nature of the ratio is very important to know if the management is actually efficient or there is some other reason.
+Finding the reasons behind the nature of the ratio is significant to know if the management is actually efficient or there are some other reasons.

 Higher Gross Profit Margin